zaynebmellouli/GrooveGalaxy/README.md

 *(add face photos with 150px height; faces should have similar size and framing)*

+## Introduction

+GrooveGalaxy is an online music store that sells songs in a custom format.
+GrooveGalaxy allows users to search and browse through a wide range of songs, artists, and genres.
+The ability to preview songs is particularly helpful, ensuring that consumers only purchase music that resonates with them.
+Once they decide to buy, the process is seamless, offering choices in file formats like WAV or FLAC, suitable for various devices.
+GrooveGalaxy offers a personal account feature, enabling users to manage their purchases and preferences.
+It even tailors music recommendations based on listening history.
+This store effectively caters to the needs of music lovers, combining convenience, variety, and personalization.

 ## Contents

 This repository contains documentation and source code for the *Network and Computer Security (SIRS)* project.